 Sadly, this is part of the reason that across the board forgiveness will be so difficult.
 Many people who recently paid off their student loans will be opposed to cancellation and argue that it isn’t fair.
 Opponents to loan forgiveness will portray these former borrowers as victims and use them as a reason not to support forgiveness.
 The debate could get ugly.

-In my opinion, the student loan forgiveness proposals offered by Warren and Sanders are unlikely to become reality.
-In order for borrowers to actually get all student debt forgiven, a President Sanders or President Warren would need to get legislation through Congress.
-Right now, Republicans control the Senate, so such a bill would be unlikely to even get a vote.
-Even if the Democrats did take back the Senate — and keep control of the House — it would still be difficult to pass.
+For borrowers to get both federal and private student debt forgiven, President Sanders or President Warren would need to get legislation through Congress.
+Right now, Republicans control the Senate, so such a bill would be unlikely even to get a vote.
+Even if the Democrats did take back the Senate — and keep control of the House — it would still be challenging to pass.
 Of the many Democrats running for President, only two seem to be in support of student debt cancellation.
 It would be hard to get all Democrats to support such a measure, and it is a safe bet that there will be no Republican support.

 The Best Student Loan Hack Gets Better

-One of the best ways to get lower payments on a federal student loan is to contribute extra money to a 401(k) plan, IRA, or other tax advantaged retirement account.
-Putting funds in these retirement account effectively shields that money from being counted as income for the purposes of calculating monthly payments.
+One of the best ways to get lower payments on a federal student loan is to contribute extra money to a 401(k) plan, IRA, or other tax-advantaged retirement account.
+Putting funds in these retirement accounts effectively shields that money from being counted as income for the purposes of calculating monthly payments.
 In other words, retirement contributions can lower a borrower’s discretionary income.